 Once you have met all of these requirements, you can start to register the mark.
 The first thing you need to do is go to the USTPO website to search the database for all registered marks.
 Once you are on the website, you can search for marks with words or by their design.
 A design search requires the use of the USPTO's Design Search Code Manual.
 Click "submit" to see what information gets returned from the query.
 If you find that the mark is already in use by someone else, you will not be able to register it.
 If no hits match, you are able to apply to register your mark.

 Go to the USPTO's Trademark Electronic Application System (TEAS) and click on the link for Initial Application Form.
 Find and click on the link for Trademark/Service Mark Application, Principal Register.
 Read and understand the requirements for filing an application via the TEAS Plus form.
 This Plus form costs less to file, but you can't use it if you don't meet the requirements.
 If this is the case, choose the TEAS Basic form and fill it out.
 Supply information about the service mark's owner and an image of how the mark is used in your business.
 Verify the information that you entered and choose a payment method, then click the "pay/submit" button.
 Your registration will be confirmed through the contact information you provided on the form.

 If you need help with registering a service mark, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.